 The move also allowed the British subsidiary to amend its Articles of Association.
 They had become caught in the crossfire of new American legislation which was intended to put an end to a spate of pyramid schemes, but which prevented the expanding British chain from buying freehold property without first having the Deeds examined by a New York District Court Judge.
 F. W. Woolworth & Co.
 Ltd. became a British Company, operating under the laws of England and Wales.

-Miller duly became the giant Corporation's third President.
-He commanded almost 2,000 stores on three continents, which generated annual sales approaching $1 billion a year.
+Miller duly became the giant chain's third President.
+He commanded almost 2,000 stores on three continents, with sales approaching $1 billion a year.

-His biggest challenge was to guide the North American stores through the transition from fixed pricing to become a modern variety store format in North America.
-He raised the limit rose to 20 cents before it was dropped altogether in 1935.
+His biggest challenge was to guide the US stores through the transition from fixed pricing to become a modern variety store format in North America.
+He raised the limit rose to 20¢ before it was dropped altogether in 1935.

 To the relief of the sceptics, the sky did not fall.
 Woolworth's saw rapid growth in sales and profit after taking the step.
 By the end of 1935, when Miller stepped down on his sixtieth birthday, the corporation was resurgent.
 Some commentators believe that his successor, Charles W. Deyo, squandered his inheritance and that Miller's retirement as an Executive Director marked a major turning point.

 Miller continued to serve as a Non-Executive Director for the next twenty-five years.
 He took Sumner Woolworth's place as the firm's 'elder statesman' when the Octogenerian Chairman stood down from active service in 1944.
 Miller's wise counsel received a friendly hearing, particularly in difficult times.
 He encouraged the firm to adopt the principles of self-service operation and to move off-location stores in the 1950s.
 The moves helped to sustain the brand.
 But the post-war chain was a far cry from the firm that he had led with passion and skill.